Parna2000/patient_management_system/Readme.md

 3. Start your virtual environment.
 4. Install the dependencies in Requirements.txt file using command: `pip install -r requirements.txt`.
 5. cd to FastAPI directory.
+6. Edit the `SQLALCHEMY_DATABASE_URL` in `database.py` by typing your postgreSQL username and password.
+7. Edit the `STRIPE_API_KEY` in `config.py` by getting a test api key from stripe.
-6. Run the command: `uvicorn main:app --reload` to start the application.
+8. Run the command: `uvicorn main:app --reload` to start the application.
-7. The application will start running on localhost.
+9. The application will start running on localhost.
 Go to `/docs` to check the endpoints.

 I have made this application from scratch and tried my level best to keep the front end user-friendly and code easily understandable.
 I hope you will enjoy the project!!